📝 Food safety and HACCP · ⏱️ 4 min read

 Routine 1: Daily 'nearly expired' check (5 minutes)

-Every morning at 9:00 one person walks through the cooler and freezer.
-They check all products expiring within 2 days.
-These go on a 'use today' list.
+Every morning at 9:00 sharp, one person walks through your cooler and freezer.
+They check all products expiring within 48 hours and create a 'use today' list.

 • Put yellow stickers on products expiring tomorrow